evanbleiweiss/time-travel-music-machine/README.md

 - 1988 Big Daddy Kane - Ain't no Half-Steppin
 - 1989 Public Enemy - Fight the Power
 - 1991 NWA - Alwayz into somethin
+- 1992 A Tribe Called Quest - Scenario
 - 1993 WuTang - Can it all be so simple; Souls of Mischief - 93 'til Infinity; Hieroglyphics - You Never Know
 - 1994
 - 1995 Tupac - California Lovin